 “A welcome addition to the growing critical literature on the ways in which progressive social work practice has been undermined by neoliberalism and austerity.”
 Iain Ferguson, University of the West of Scotland

-Steve Rogowski has practiced as a social worker across five decades, predominantly with children and families.
+Steve Rogowski has practised as a social worker across five decades, predominantly with children and families.
 He remains a qualified and registered social worker and an independent scholar.

 Foreword ~ Ray Jones